 - Handshake profiles matter.
 Make yours work for you.

 - Do you want recruiters to see your profile on Handshake and reach out to you directly?
 Enhance your profile with the 3 must-haves for recruiters.
 This will significantly increase recruiter interest.

 - And don't forget your LinkedIn profile too.
 In these days of virtual engagement, your online profiles are more important than ever.
 Here are a couple of great resources for tips on making your profile pop.
 LinkedIn and LearnLearnRetire.

 - Use VMock and Targeted Resume for instant feedback.

-- Prepare to ace a virtual interview (e.g., phone, Google Hangout, Zoom, and more): While many of the same best practices apply to both in-person and virtual interviews, there are some unique considerations as well.
-Check out these resources with timely tips from the pros.
+- Prepare to ace a virtual interview (e.g., phone, Google Meets, Zoom, and more): While many of the same best practices apply to both in-person and virtual interviews, there are some unique considerations as well.
+Big Interview is a tool to help you learn the basics of interviewing and to practice answering interview questions.
+You can also check out these resources with timely tips from the pros.
 Hint: This is also a great topic for an appointment with a career coach.

 - Build skills: Sharpen the skills that will be important in any future position or learn something totally new.
 Checkout free websites or apps: LinkedIn Learning, Kahn Academy, Udemy, Coursera, DuoLingo, Vault, and more.
 Some possible skills include:

 - SPSS, SAS, Tableau and other data analysis tools

 - Learn a foreign language

 - Learn a programming language